kubernetes-sigs/cluster-api/exp/README.md

-# exp
+# Experimental

-This subrepository holds experimental code and API types.
+⚠️ This folder holds experimental code and API types. ⚠️

+## Compatibility notice

-**Warning**: Packages here are experimental and unreliable.
-Some may one day be promoted to the main repository, or they may be modified arbitrarily or even disappear altogether.
+Packages and code does not follow any compatibility guarantees and it's considered unreliable.
+Some projects may be promoted to the main repository in time, some other may be modified arbitrarily or even disappear altogether.

-In short, code in this subrepository is not subject to any compatibility or deprecation promise.

-Experiments follow a strict lifecycle: Alpha -> Beta prior to Graduation.
+## Graduation criteria

 For more information on graduation criteria, see: [Contributing Guidelines](../CONTRIBUTING.md#experiments)

-## Active Features
- MachinePool  (alpha)

- ClusterResourceSet (alpha)